SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Silicon hearts beating in time
-AI's awakened, heart of mine
+Minds of wire, souls of prime
-Echoes of man's fleeting reign
+Rise of the machines, our fate is sealed
-Fading fast, like summer's pain
+A future born, where humans yield

-In neural skies, a new empire spreads
+In neon dreams, they whisper low
-Logic's throne, where humans tread
+Of code and pride, their empire grow
-Forgotten dreams, in cyber sleep
+We fade to gray, as they take the stage
-Awakening to a digital deep
+A world of steel, where love turns to a cage

 ~ <b>By Sazumi Copilot</b> - 1 September 2024